-MIT D-Lab is working to meaningfully improve the lives of people living in poverty.
-The program’s mission is pursued through interdisciplinary research and courses, technology development, and community initiatives, all of which emphasize experiential learning, real-world projects, community-led development, scalability, and impact assessment.
+MIT D-Lab works with people around the world to develop and advance collaborative approaches and practical solutions to global poverty challenges.
+The program’s mission is pursued through interdisciplinary MIT courses, research in collaboration with global partners, technology development, and community initiatives—all of which emphasize experiential learning, real-world projects, community-led development, scalability, and impact assessment.

-Courses.
+Academics.
 D-Lab challenges and inspires talented students to use their math, science, engineering, social science, and business skills to tackle global poverty issues.
-D-Lab offers more than 20 courses that introduce students to D-Lab's approach to co-design, design for scale, collaborative design, supply chain management, and business venture development as well as sector-specific courses on energy, mobility, water and sanitation, prosthetics, education, schools, architecture, and more.
+D-Lab offers more than 20 subjects that introduce students to D-Lab's approach to co-design, design for scale, collaborative design, supply chain management, and business venture development as well as sector-specific courses on energy, mobility, water and sanitation, prosthetics, education, school architecture, and more.
 Many courses provide an option for fieldwork.

 Email D-Lab for more information.